 Use a hammer and screwdriver:

 First, use the hammer to knock the dent out from the backside of the club.
 Then use the screwdriver to pry up the dent from the front side.
-It might take a little bit of force, but eventually, the dent will pop right out.
-Once the dent is gone, use some wood glue to put it back together again.
-Let it dry for a few hours, and then you’re ready to hit the links!
+It might take a little force, but eventually, the dent will pop right out.
+Once the dent is gone, use wood glue to put it back together again.
+Let it dry for a few hours, and you’re ready to hit the links!

 Use a hairdryer:

 You can use a hairdryer to fix a dent in your golf driver.
 The process is simple.
 Turn the hairdryer on and hold it about two inches from the dent.
 Blow air onto the dent until it pops out.
-If the dent is too significant, you may need to use a plunger to help push it out.
+If the dent is too significant, you may need a plunger to help push it out.

 How To Prevent A Dent In A Golf Driver In The Future.